 Issuer Boston Properties Limited Partnership, a Delaware limited partnership.
 Issuer of Common Stock Boston Properties, Inc., our general partner.
 Securities Offered \$862,500,000 aggregate principal amount of 2.875% exchangeable notes due 2037.
 Maturity Date February 15, 2037, unless earlier repurchased, exchanged or redeemed.
-Interest 2.875% per year.
+2.875% per year.
 Interest will be payable semiannually in arrears in cash on February 15 and August 15 of each year, beginning August 15, 2007.
-Optional Redemption Prior to February 20, 2012, we may not redeem the notes except to preserve Boston Properties, Inc.'s status as a real estate investment trust as described below.
+Prior to February 20, 2012, we may not redeem the notes except to preserve Boston Properties, Inc.'s status as a real estate investment trust as described below.
 On or after February 20, 2012, we may at our option redeem all or part of the notes for cash at a price equal to 100% of the principal amount of the notes being redeemed, plus accrued and unpaid interest.
 If at any time we determine it is necessary to redeem the notes in order to preserve Boston Properties, Inc.'s status as a real estate investment trust, we may redeem all of the notes then outstanding for cash at a price equal to 100% of the principal amount of the notes being redeemed, plus accrued and unpaid interest, if any, to the redemption date.
-Exchange Rights Inc.'s status as a real estate investment trust as described below.
-On or after February 20, 2012 may at our option redeem all or part of the notes for cash at a price equal to 100% of the princi amount of the notes being redeemed, plus accrued and unpaid interest.If at any time we determine it is necessary to redeem the notes in order to preserve Boston Properties, Inc.'s status as a real estate investment trust, we may redeem all of the notes then outstanding for cash at a price equal to 100% of the principal amount of the notes being redeemed trading price per note for each day of such measurement period was less than 98% of the product of the last reported sale price of BXP common stock and the exchange rate on each such day;

-- during any calendar quarter beginning after March 31, 2007 if the closing sale price of BXP common stock for at least 20 trading days in the 30 consecutive trading days ending on the last day of the preceding calendar quarter is more than 130% of the exchange price per share of BXP common stock on the last day of such preceding calendar quarter; - if we have called such notes for redemption and the redemption has not yet occurred; - upon the occurrence of specified corporate transactions described under "Description of Notes-Exchange Rights"; or - if the BXP common stock is delisted.

-On and after February 20, 2012 to (and including) the close of business on the scheduled trading day immediately preceding the maturity date, subject to prior repurchase or redemption of the notes, holders may exchange their notes, in multiples of \$1,000 principal amount, at the applicable exchange rate regardless of the foregoing circumstances.

-The initial exchange rate is 6.6090 shares of BXP common stock per \$1,000 principal amount of notes (equivalent to an initial exchange price of approximately \$151.31 per share of BXP common stock), subject to adjustment.

-Upon valid tender of notes for exchange, we will pay, on the third trading day following the last day of the related observation period, cash and shares of BXP common stock, if any, based on a daily exchange value (as described herein) calculated on a proportionate basis for each day of the relevant 20 trading day observation period.
-See "Description of Notes-Exchange Rights-Payment upon Exchange."

-You will not receive any additional cash payment or additional shares representing accrued and unpaid interest upon exchange of a note, except in limited circumstances.
-Instead, interest will be deemed paid by the cash and shares, if any, of BXP common stock issued to you upon exchange.
+Holders may exchange their notes prior to the close of business on the scheduled trading day immediately preceding February 20, 2012, in multiples of \$1,000 principal amount, at the option of the holder under the following circumstances: • during the five business day period after any ten consecutive trading day period (the "measurement period") in which the or each day of such measurement period was less than 98% st reported sale price of BXP common stock and the such day; price of BXP common trading days ending or uarter beginning after March 31, 2007 if the closing sale stock for at least 20 trading days in the 30 consecutive n the last day of the preceding calendar quarter is more hange price per share of BXP common stock on the last day endar quarter; • if we have called such occurred; notes for redemption and the redemption has not yet f specified corporate transactions described under -Exchange Rights"; or • if the BXP common ste ock is delisted. y immediately preceding the maturit including) the close of business on the scheduled trading ty date, subject to prior repurchase or redemption of the es, in multiples of \$1,000 principal amount, at the the foregoing circumstances. res of BXP common stock per \$1,000 principal amount of e price of approximately \$151.31 per share of BXP y of the related observation period, c ily exchange value (as described her e, we will pay, on the third trading day following the last eash and shares of BXP common stock, if any, based on a rein) calculated on a proportionate basis for each day of the riod.
+See "Description of Notes-Exchange Rights- paid interest upon exchange of a not sh payment or additional shares representing accrued and te, except in limited circumstances.
+Instead, interest will be any, of BXP common stock issued to you upon exchange.
+Repurchase at Holders' Option a price equal to 100% of the principa he notes on February 15, 2012, 2017, 2022, 2027 and 2032 al amount of the notes being repurchased plus any accrued ag, the repurchase date.
+We will pay cash for all notes so